Kyle Rittenhouse jury finds him not guilty on all counts in fatal shootings during Kenosha protests

 “Kyle Rittenhouse’s intrusion upon the community of Kenosha exemplifies our country’s shameful acceptance of the expendability of Black lives and the lives of those who stand up for us,” said Janel Cubbage, director of Strategic Partnerships and Equity at the Educational Fund to Stop Gun Violence.
 “As law enforcement arrived on scene, they initially did not approach Rittenhouse — an example of how the race of the person who is holding a gun largely influences the perception of whether the gun is seen as a threatening weapon or simply an adornment.
 Men have long used guns to murder, intimidate and stoke fear in an attempt to maintain social control and uphold oppressive structures.”

 The Kenosha County jury deliberated for more than 25 hours over four days before reaching a decision.
-The predominantly white panel included seven women and five men, who listened to eight days of testimony over two weeks.
+The predominantly white panel included seven women and five men, who heard eight days of testimony over two weeks.

-Despite the public fervor surrounding the case, the trial focused on a straightforward self-defense argument in which jurors were asked to decide whether Rittenhouse believed his life to be in danger when he fatally shot Rosenbaum and Huber and injured Grosskreutz.
+Despite the public fervor surrounding the case, the trial focused on a straightforward self-defense argument in which jurors were asked to decide whether Rittenhouse believed his life to be in danger when he shot the three men.
 If the answer was “yes,” then they had to decide whether the belief was reasonable.

 Though the judge gave jurors instructions to put aside political tensions surrounding the case, several members indicated during the selection process that they worried a verdict would only stoke anger.
 Indeed, Wisconsin Gov. Tony Evers activated 500 National Guard members and sent them to Kenosha in anticipation of the trial’s conclusion.
 Several law enforcement agencies also are on heightened alert, including the Chicago Police Department, which recently canceled days off as the officer’s union said it was bracing for the trial’s conclusion.